-- 102. Though one should recite a hundred Stanzas composed of meaningless sentences, Yet one Sentence of the Law were better, which if a man hear he is at peace.
-[226] - 103.
-Though one should conquer a thousand times a thousand men in battle, Yet would be be the mightiest conqueror who should conquer one, himself.
+102. Though one should recite a hundred Stanzas composed of meaningless sentences,

+Yet one Sentence of the Law were better, which if a man hear he is at peace. {2.226}

+103. Though one should conquer a thousand times a thousand men in battle.

+Yet would he be the mightiest conqueror who should conquer one, himself.

 VIII.
-4. GAIN AND LOSS 1
+4. Gain and Loss 108

-Victory over self is better.
-This religious instruction was given by the Teacher while he was in residence at Jetavana with reference to a Brahman who asked about gain and loss.
-[227]
+104. Victory over self is better...

+This religious instruction was given by the Teacher while he was in residence at Jetavana with reference to a Brahman who asked about gain and loss. {2.227} him."
-The story goes that this Brahman considered within himself, "Does the Supremely Enlightened know gain alone or does he know loss also?
-I will ask him."
 Accordingly he approached the Teacher and asked him, "Reverend Sir, tell me, I pray you, do you know gain alone, and not loss?"
 "Brahman, I know both gain and loss."
 "Well then, tell me about loss."
 At once the Teacher pronounced the following Stanza,